OscarJVD/OscarJVD/README.md

-###                                                                          Welcome, I'm Oscar 👋
+<h1 align="center">Hey 👋, Welcome here!
+I'm Oscar</h1>
-I am, a FullStack JavaScript developer specialized in React, Next.js and Node.js with 4 years of experience in web application development.
+<h3 align="center">I am, a FullStack JavaScript developer specialized in React, Next.js and Node.js</h3>
+I've 4 years of experience in web application development.
 I create engaging and scalable solutions with a focus on user experience.
 I am an effective communicator and enjoy working in a team.
 I am committed to learning and keeping up to date with the latest technologies.
 If you are looking for a skilled and passionate FullStack developer, feel free to contact me.

 - 🔭 I’m currently working on Slidesface social network app
 - 🌱 I’m currently learning NestJs, Kafka and RabbitMQ